terencesaw86/TrollVNC/README.md

 trollvncserver -p 5901 -n "My iPhone"
 ```

-Notes:
+**Notes**:

+- Classic VNC only uses the first 8 characters of each password.
+- You must set a password if you’re using the built-in VNC client of macOS.
 - `-v` forces global view-only regardless of password.
 View-only password applies per client.
-- You must set a password if you’re using the built-in VNC client of macOS.
-- Environment variables may be visible to the process environment; consider using a secure launcher if needed.

 ## HTTP / WebSockets

-TrollVNC can start LibVNCServer’s built-in HTTP server to serve a browser-based VNC client ([noVNC](https://github.com/novnc/noVNC)).
+TrollVNC can start LibVNCServer’s built-in HTTP server to serve a browser-based VNC client, [noVNC](https://github.com/novnc/noVNC).

-Behavior:

 - When `-H` is non-zero, the HTTP server listens on that port.
 - If `-D` is provided, its absolute path is used as `httpDir`.
-- If `-D` is omitted, TrollVNC derives a default `httpDir` relative to the executable `../share/trollvnc/webclients`.
+If omitted, TrollVNC derives a default `httpDir` relative to the executable `../share/trollvnc/webclients`.
 - HTTP proxy CONNECT is enabled to support certain viewer flows.

-Examples:
+**Examples**:

 ```sh
 # Enable web client on port 5801 using the default web root